aanu3804/Indian-Flag/README.md

 ## 📌 Features

 - Uses basic HTML and CSS.
-- Properly aligned Ashoka Chakra in the center.
 - Responsive design with `position: absolute` for Chakra alignment.
 - Background image support for aesthetics.